Applications for this role are now closed.

 Why join the team

-The policy team at the ODS is an enthusiastic, supportive and collaborative group of individuals making government work better for people by delivering simple, effective and straightforward digital services and products and having fun while doing it.
+The policy and data teams at the ODS are an enthusiastic, supportive and collaborative group of individuals making government work better for people by delivering effective and simple digital services and products and having fun while doing it.

 - learning and development opportunities